deviprasad80/hello-world/FAQ.md

  ```

 -------------------------------------------------------------------------------------------------------------------------------
-## Q:What is the significance of DEVICE_ROLE and difference between ToRRouter & LeafRouter role.
+### Q:What is the significance of DEVICE_ROLE and difference between ToRRouter & LeafRouters.
 Why is radvd configured and started only when Sonic DEVICE_ROLE is set to "ToRRouter"?

-**A**: The radv is the IPv6 ND protocol part feature, used by routers to advertise their router-role information to the shared-link devices.
-DEVICE_ROLE meaning the device(switch) roles in the DC network, ToRRouter meaning "Top of the Rack Router/Switcher", LeafRouter that is the middle device between ToRRouter and Spine; The ToRs often directly connect to the Servers(host), so ToRs need the function radvd to spread the router-link informations.
-But LeafRouter is not directly connected to the servers(hosts), so one must not enable this function.
+**A**: DEVICE_ROLE signifies the role of the device(switch) in the DC network.
+ToRRouter meaning "Top of the Rack Router/Switch", LeafRouter is the middle device between ToRRouter and Spine.
+The radv is the IPv6 ND protocol part feature, used by routers to advertise their router-role information to the shared-link devices.
+The ToRs often directly connect to the Servers(host), so ToRs need the radvd function to spread the router-link informations.
+But radvd function should not be enabled for the LeafRouter as it is not directly connected to the servers(hosts).

 -------------------------------------------------------------------------------------------------------------------------------
-## Q:How to configure ecmp in config_db.json?
+### Q:How to configure ecmp in config_db.json?

 **A**: ECMP routes are learned via BGP.
 There is currently no static support for this via config_db.

 ----------------------------------------------------------------------------------------------------------------------------------------
-## Q:How to set the MTU size?
+### Q:How to set the MTU size?

-**A**: To set the MTU size make an entry in the "configb_db.json" file using the following steps.
+**A**: To set the MTU size make an entry in the "configb_db.json" using the below configuration

 Example:
  ```